pdidev/tutorial/README.md

 ### Ex3.
 HDF5 through PDI

-In this exercise, the code is the same as in ex2.
+In this exercise, the C code is the same as in ex2.
 No need to touch the C code here, modification of the YAML file (`ex3.yml`) should be enough.

 * Examine the YAML file, compile the code and run it.

 The \ref Decl_HDF5_plugin "Decl'HDF5 plugin" (`decl_hdf5`) is added in the specification tree.
-In its configuration, the `dsize` variable is written.
+In its configuration, the `dsize` variable is defined at a metadata for %PDI.

-* Write the `psize` and `pcoord` variables in addition to `dsize` .
+* Write the `psize` and `pcoord` variables in addition to `dsize` in a file `ex3.h5` with one MPI process.

 To achieve this result, you will need to fill 2 sections in the YAML file.

 1. The `metadata` (or `data`) section to indicate to %PDI the \ref datatype_node type of the fields that are exposed.

-2. The `decl_hdf5` section for the configuration of the
-   \ref Decl_HDF5_plugin "Decl'HDF5 plugin".
+2. The `decl_hdf5` section for the configuration of the \ref Decl_HDF5_plugin "Decl'HDF5 plugin".

 \warning
 If you relaunch the executable, remember to delete your old `ex3.h5` file before, otherwise the data will not be changed.

+To change this behaviour, you need to use the parameter `collision_policy`.
+In the \ref Decl_HDF5_plugin "Decl'HDF5 plugin", this parameter allow to define what to do when writing to a file or dataset that already exists.
+(Jacques ????)

 \warning
+With more than one MPI rank is used, we write to the same location in the file independently of the MPI rank.
+For this reason, this exercise will fail.

+To run this code in parallel, you have two options:
+  1. select one rank to write the output file.
-Since we write to the same location independently of the MPI rank, you have two options: either you run the exercise with one MPI rank, or change the file name to have one output file per rank (this is what we chose in the solution).
+  2. change the file name to have one output file per rank.
+This is what we chose in the solution.
+  The solution correspond to this exercise:

+    * Write the `psize` and `pcoord` variables in addition to `dsize` in a different file `ex3-meta-**.h5` for each process where `**`give the rank in each direction of the MPI process.

 ### Ex4.
 Writing some real data

 In this exercise each MPI process will write its local 2D array block contained in the `main_field` variable to a separate HDF5 file.
-Once again, this can be done by modifying the YAML file only, no nee to touch the C file.
+Once again, this can be done by modifying the YAML file only, no need to touch the C file.

 * Examine the YAML file, compile the code and run it.

-Look at the number of blocks, you will have to use the correct number of MPI ranks to run the example.
+\warning Look at the number of blocks, you will have to use the correct number of MPI ranks to run the example.

+Remark:

-Notice that in the YAML file, a list was used in the `decl_hdf5` section with multiple write blocks instead of a single one as before in order to write to multiple files.
+1. Notice that in the YAML file `ex4.yml`, a list was used in the `decl_hdf5` section with multiple write blocks instead of a single one as before in order to write to multiple files.

-Also notice that this example now runs in parallel with two processes.
+2. Also notice that this example now runs in parallel with 4 processes.
-Therefore it uses "$-expressions" to specify the file names and ensure we do not write to the same file from distinct ranks.
+Therefore it uses "$-expressions" to specify the file names and ensure we do not write to the same file from distinct ranks (`dsize`, `psize`).

-Unlike the other fields manipulated until now, the type of `main_field` is not fully known, its size is dynamic.
+3. Unlike the other fields manipulated until now, the type of `main_field` is not fully known, its size is dynamic.
-By moving other fields in the `metadata` section, you can reference them from "$-expressions" in the configuration file.
+By moving other fields in the `data` section, you can reference them from "$-expressions" in the configuration file.

+Ex4.1:
-* Use a $-expression to specify the size of `main_field`.
+* Describe the temperature data on the current iteration by using a $-expression to specify the size of `main_field` in `data` section.

 Unlike the other fields manipulated until now, `main_field` is exposed multiple times along execution.
-In order not to overwrite it every time it is exposed, you write one file per rank and per iteration.
+In order not to overwrite it every time it is exposed, you can write one file per rank and per iteration.
 Or, you can write only one iteration data using the `when: &ii=1` clause

+Ex4.2:
+* Add the iteration loop `ii` as a metadata.
+* Write the curent temperature field in one file per process and per iteration.
+* Or write the curent temperature field in one file per process for iteration 1.

 ### Ex5.
 Introducing events